mk-fg/fgtk/README.rst

 ``/usr/src/linux`` from any other clean 3.14.\* version, or just ``kernel-patch`` to have the latest 3.14 patchset.

+kernel-conf-check_
+''''''''''''''''''
-kernel-conf-check
+.. _kernel-conf-check: kernel-conf-check
-'''''''''''''''''

-Ad-hoc python3 script to check any random snippet with linux kernel ``CONFIG_...`` values (e.g. "this is stuff you want to set" block on some wiki) against kernel config file, current config in /proc/config.gz or such.
+Ad-hoc python script to check any random snippet with linux kernel ``CONFIG_...`` values (e.g. "this is stuff you want to set" block on some wiki) against kernel config file, current config in /proc/config.gz or such.

 Reports what matches and what doesn't to stdout, trivial regexp matching.

+clean-boot_
+'''''''''''
-clean-boot
+.. _clean-boot: clean-boot
-''''''''''

 Script to remove older kernel versions (as installed by ``/sbin/installkernel``) from ``/boot`` or similar dir.